mug896/gcc-bash-completion/README.md

-This is a gcc bash completion function that uses the same `gcc --completion="str"` command as the original gcc completion function for word completion.
-So there is no difference in the results.
-Just added a few features.
+This is a gcc bash completion function that uses the same `gcc --completion="str"` command as the original gcc completion function for word completion. so there is no difference in the results. just added a few features.

 For example, you can search for completion words using `*`, `?`, `[...]` glob characters while writing command line.